Range, Endurance, and Optimal Speed Estimates for Multicopters: Aerodynamics Simulator

 To accurately model the forces $\bm f_i$ and torques $\boldsymbol\tau_i$ in (\ref{eq:forces}), (\ref{eq:torques}), a blade-element-momentum theory (BEM) model is used.
 BEM models the physical process that generates the thrust force and the axial drag torque, i.e. it models how each infinitesimal blade element of a propeller creates a force and torque that are then integrated to yield the overall thrust and rotor drag~\cite{1995:Prouty, 2017:Gill, 2007:Hoffmann}.

 In order to model the lift and drag of each blade element, the airflow around it needs to be determined.
 The free-flow velocity is directly known from the multicopter's ego-motion.
 However, the propeller itself accelerates the air downwards.
 This \emph{induced velocity} $v_i$ can be calculated by combining blade-element theory and momentum theory, hence the name BEM.
 Momentum theory is a simple theory that calculates the thrust $T$ based on a momentum balance inside a flow tube across the propeller.
 The induced velocity $v_i$ is found such that the thrust calculated using momentum theory equals the sum of the infinitesimal lift forces over all blade elements (see~\cite{1995:Prouty, 2017:Gill, 2007:Hoffmann} for details).
-The BEM model used in this work also accounts for more complex effects like blade elasticity and the resulting blade flapping.
+The BEM model used in this work also accounts for \review{oblique inflow \cite{2015:Khan, 2017:Theys}} and even more complex effects like blade elasticity and the resulting blade flapping.
 An empirical model~\cite{2007:Hoffmann} to compute the induced velocity when the multicopter is in vortex-ring-state~\cite{1995:Prouty} is also implemented.
-For a more in-depth treatment of the topic, the reader is referred to our previous work~\cite{2021:Bauersfeld}.
+For a more in-depth treatment of the topic \review{and details about the model used}, the reader is referred to our previous work~\cite{2021:Bauersfeld}.

 In this work it is also shown that the BEM model is very accurate in predicting the forces and torques acting on a multicopter.
 On a set of very aggressive test trajectories with speeds up to \SI{65}{\kilo\meter\per\hour}, it achieves an RMS error when predicting the vehicle's thrust of less than \SI{0.91}{\newton}.